jdasfd/withncbi_note/note/Pseudomonas.md

 This markdown is to record my study of teacher's [Pseudomonas.md](https://github.com/wang-q/withncbi/blob/master/pop/Pseudomonas.md).

-Before getting start, the Taxonomy is very important for extracting those strains from all ranks.
+Before getting start, there is a little background information for better understanding the following processes.

+## Background info

+- **Taxonomy**

 The basic taxonomy ranks are here: